stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: php

-  1. Created a ``PasswordGrantRequest`` object with the users email/username and password.
+  1. Created a ``PasswordGrantRequest`` object with the user's email/username and password.
   2. Created a new ``PasswordGrantAuthenticator`` object and passed it the application object.
   3. Made an authenticate attempt with the ``PasswordGrantAuthenticator`` passing the ``PasswordGrantRequest`` object
   4. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in JWT format.

-  The user now attempts to access a secured resource by...
+  The user now attempts to access a secured resource:

   .. literalinclude:: code/php/authentication/validate_oauth_token_sp_req.php
     :language: php

-  If the access token can be validated, Stormpath will return...
+  If the Access Token can be validated, Stormpath will return this:

   .. literalinclude:: code/php/authentication/validate_oauth_token_sp_resp.php
     :language: php